akaimxntis/SPDPartyBot/README.md

 ## ⚙️ Initial setup

-After adding the bot to a server, run:
+After adding the bot to your server, use:

 ```txt
 /party config